 Mr. Stein has served as a director of Ocwen since February 2019.
-He is Chief Executive Officer of EJF Acquisition Corp. and a Senior Managing Director of EJF Capital LLC.
+He is Chief Executive Officer, and a director, of EJF Acquisition Corp.
+(Nasdaq: EJFA) and a Senior Managing Director of EJF Capital LLC.
 Prior to joining EJF Capital, Mr. Stein served as Chief Executive Officer of Resolution Analytica Corp., a buyer of commercial judgments, since co-founding the business in 2017.
 From March 2016 through March 2017, he served as Senior Managing Director of KCK US, Inc., a family-controlled private equity firm.
 Mr. Stein was previously a Managing Director in the Financial Institutions Group of Barclays until 2016.
 Prior to joining Barclays in 2011, Mr. Stein served as a Partner at FBR & Co., as an executive of GreenPoint Financial Corporation, a bank holding company, and as an Associate Director of the Federal Deposit Insurance Corporation, Division of Resolutions.
-Mr. Stein is the Audit Chair of Dime Community Bancshares, Inc., and has served as a director since December 2017.
+Mr. Stein is the Audit Chair of Dime Community Bancshares, Inc. (NASDAQ: DCOM), and has served as a director since December 2017.
+Mr. Stein also served as a director of PHH from June 2017 until its acquisition by the Company in October 2018.
 Mr. Stein is Audit Committee Chair and has served since 1996 as a Director of Bedford Stuyvesant Restoration Corporation.
 Mr. Stein received his undergraduate degree from Syracuse University and his Master of Business Administration from Carnegie Mellon University.